pzel/assert-polyml/README.md

 ### (left : ''a) == (right : ''a)

 Fails the test case if `left` and `right` are not equal.
-The frist element of the testresult will contain string representations of the data (courtesy of `PolyML.makestring`).
+The first element of the testresult will contain string representations of the data (courtesy of `PolyML.makestring`).